 The UK is going to check fingerprints of visitors, but only for those that were required to give their fingerprints when applying for a visa.
 Two fingerprint checks are not much worse than one; but just one is enough reason for the affected people to refuse to go to that country.

 It is not hard to alter fingerprints.
-It costs too much to do for no particular reason, but if you have some money to spend, it is perfectly feasible.
+It is too much trouble and expense to do for no particular reason, but if it really matters to you, it is perfectly feasible.

 Now the job has to be done over again.